afrancog1996/alejandro-franco-react-test/README.md

     - Pending unit test
     - The saving of images and their listing is still pending
+    - Some sections of the website are not responsive at all

 All points for personal reasons it was not possible to complete it.